nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding-v2.md

 ## Create fixture data in factory methods

-Avoiding shared fixture data could result in lots of object creation code within our tests.
+Avoiding shared fixture data can introduce boilerplate object creation code within the tests themselves.
 This is acceptable if object creation can be done with clear intent using a one-liner 'builder' pattern.
 But even using builders, object creation can span multiple lines of distracting boilerplate.

 A simple solution is to use factory methods within the test class.